pppiyo/Mine_Sweeper/README.md

 # Mine Sweeper
-Classical mine sweeper game developed in Java
+Classical mine sweeper game developed in Java.

 ## How to run:
 1. Download the files.